What is an Agreement in Principle (AIP)?

 An Agreement in Principle (AIP), “decision in principle” or a “mortgage in principle” are all terms that refer to the same thing.
 A lender will take basic information from you, such as name, date of birth, address history, income and outgoing details – and from that information perform a credit check.

 Most decision in principles can be done within minutes.
-Even more complex clients can obtain them usually within 24-hours.

 Having a decision in principle puts you in a great position as a buyer.
 It means when you are viewing properties, especially in a competitive market, it allows you to act fast.
 Most vendors won’t accept offers until a buyer has a decision in principle, so making sure you have this early means you are prepared.

 Create your own Mortgage Dashboard and start the process of getting an Agreement in Principle

 Linear Financial Solutions’ mortgage finder facility is a really simple tool that helps you on the first steps to securing a mortgage.
 Simply answer a few questions, set up your account and be matched with potential lenders.

 You can then book a call with a mortgage adviser who can then help you, through every step of the process – including getting a mortgage in principle.